c0pperdragon/ByteMachine/65c02/README.md

 (it generates the clock, but does not use it itself in any way).
 To produce the correct WR and RD pulses, the CPU board needs 3 NAND-gates to join together the clock and the RWB line to create the necessary half-cycle long negative-going pulses.

-The 4th NAND-gate on the IC is used to invert the address line A15 to produce the RAM signal.
-So the lower 32K of the address space access the RAM and the higher 32K of address space will address the ROM.

 ## Memory map